eidp/platform-documentation/docs/platform/features.md

 ## Security Operations

-The EIDP stack provides with secure defaults out of the box, helping you deliver quickly without compromising security.
+The EIDP stack provides secure defaults out of the box, helping you build and run your applications quickly without compromising security.
 The following defaults are provided:

 * Least-privilege segregated network policies between namespaces.
 * Mandatory image provenance attestations.